-24A Consolidated financial statements - IFRS 10
+25 Consolidated financial statements - IFRS 10, IAS 27 and SIC 12

 The principles concerning consolidated financial statements under IFRS are set out in IFRS 10, 'Consolidated financial statements'.
-IFRS 10 has a single definition of controland supersedes the principles of control and consolidation included within the original IAS 27, 'Consolidated and separate financial statements' and SIC 12, 'Consolidation - Special purpose entities'.
+IFRS 10 has a single definition of control and supersedes the principles of control and consolidation included within the original IAS 27, 'Consolidated and separate financial statements' and SIC 12, 'Consolidation - Special purpose entities'.

+IFRS 10's objective is to establish principles for presenting and preparing consolidated financial statements when an entity controls one or more entities.
 IFRS 10 sets out the requirements for when an entity should prepare consolidated financial statements, defines the principles of control, explains how to apply the principles of control and explains the accounting requirements for preparing consolidated financial statements.
 [IFRS 10 para 2].